 115.76(a)(b): Policy 202.057 states that staff, contractors, visitors, volunteers, or any other individuals who have business with the DOC are subject to disciplinary action and/or criminal sanctions, including dismissal or termination of contracted services, if determined to have engaged in sexual abuse or sexual harassment of an incarcerated individual.
 A violation of this policy may result in termination from the DOC.
 Additionally, Policy 103.225 states that any individual who violates agency policy, including Policy 202.057, may be subject to discipline up to and including discharge.
 The policy further states that termination is the presumptive disciplinary sanction for staff who engage in sexual abuse for substantiated violations.
-Based on an interview with the HRM, and documented evidence there was one staff termination, for violation of sexual abuse or sexual harassment policies at MCF-FRB.
-The employee resigned during the investigation.
-His resignation did not cease the investigation process.
+Based on an interview with the HRM, and documented evidence there was one staff termination, one oral reprimand and one written reprimand for staff that violated sexual abuse or sexual harassment policies at MCF-OPH.

 115.76(c): Policy 103.218 establishes that the office of professional accountability is responsible for investigating allegations of employee, volunteer, student worker, or contractor misconduct.
 These investigations are conducted in compliance with collective bargaining agreements, compensation plans, and policies, as well as any applicable state or federal law.
 Interviews with the HRM confirmed that once an investigation is completed, HR will gather information from the agency database on similar incidents, past disciplinary action against the employee, past performance reviews, and supervisor notes.
 A small committee will convene with the Appointing Authority to review the investigation results and the HR collection of data.
 The committee will make a recommendation, with the Appointing Authority having the final right of decision, for disciplinary action to be taken.
 This action is commensurate with the nature and circumstances of the act committed, the staff member's disciplinary history, and the sanctions imposed for comparable offenses by other staff with similar histories.
+MCF-OPH reports (3) sexual abuse or sexual harassment allegations against an employee within the audit period that resulted in (1) termination; (1) oral reprimand and (1) written reprimand.
 If the facility receives an allegation that has criminal components, the case will be referred to OSI or outside law enforcement, or both.